 NOTE: The certified supplier is required to mark all correspondence, mailed to Duke Energy Ohio, as containing "Confidential Information".
 This includes the Registration Packet documentation.

-Suppliers not meeting the necessary credit level are required to provide additional security in a form and format specified by Duke Energy.
+Suppliers not meeting the necessary credit level are required to provide additional security in a form and format specified by Duke Energy Ohio.
 Financial evaluation will be based on standard credit factors such as: financial and credit ratings; trade references; bank information; most recent annual report; 10K or 10Q; unused line of credit; pool customer payment history; and related financial information that has been independently audited, if available.
-Duke Energy determines creditworthiness based on the above criteria and will not deny a supplier's participation in the program without reasonable cause.
+Duke Energy Ohio determines creditworthiness based on the above criteria and will not deny a supplier's participation in the program without reasonable cause.

 Electronic Communication Understanding

-- Duke Energy will verify the address and provide an ID and Password along with Duke Energy's IP ADDRESS
+- Duke Energy Ohio will verify the address and provide an ID and Password along with Duke Energy's IP ADDRESS

 - Start an FTP session